Are you wondering what Kinobody is all about, or who Greg O’Gallagher is?

 If you can say yes all the above, I would say that it is possible you can get a small benefit from training more.

-But with all that being said, training 3-days per week using Kinobody style workouts are still very effective.
+But with all that being said, training 3-days per week using the Kinobody workouts are still very effective.

 From a general perspective, you could even argue that they are more efficient since less time and energy is used.
 Also, you will be less stressed since the program is easier to follow.

-Besides that, there is a crazy number of testimonials that tells his courses work.
+Besides that, there is a crazy number of testimonials that say his courses work.